NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/retrieval_provenance_specification.md

 1. All Edges MUST report **one and only one** Retrieval Source serving as the `primary knowledge source`.

-2. All Edges MUST provide a list of any Retrieval Sources that served as `aggregator knowlege sources` by retrieving the knowledge expressed in the Edge from the priamry source of another aggregator.
+2. All Edges MUST provide a list of any Retrieval Sources that served as `aggregator knowledge sources` by retrieving the knowledge expressed in the Edge from the priamry source of another aggregator.

 3. All Edges representing knowledge generated through analysis of data by a Translator Knoledge Provider (KP) SHOULD report any Retrieval Sources providing the data that they operated on as a `supporting data source`.
 4. Values of the `RetrievalSource.resource_id` MUST be an CURIE from the InfoRes Catalog [here]([url](https://github.com/biolink/biolink-model/blob/master/infores_catalog.yaml)) (e.g. “infores:dgidb”, “infores:molepro”)